pebakery/pebakery-docs/Commands/System/LoadNewScript.md

 # System,LoadNewScript

-Refresh a specific script or path in the project.
+Temporarily load a specific script or path into the project.

+The scripts will stay loaded until PEBakery is closed or the project is refreshed.

 Wildcards (* ?) are supported and can be used to load multiple scripts at one time.